callistaenterprise/k8s-tutorial/README.md

  ...
 ~~~

- * From the CoreOS-Kluster app menu, choose Reload
+ * From the Kube-Kluster app menu, choose 'Reload'

 ## Step 0 - Verify the cluster

- * You now have an empty cluster with two working nodes configured, as shown by the commands below.
+You now have an empty cluster with two working nodes configured, as shown by the commands below.

+* From the Kube-Kluster app menu, choose 'Preset OS shell' to open a shell terminal window with pre-initialized env variables, then run the commands

 `kubectl get nodes`